MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

 ms.custom: ""

 ---
-# Quickstart: Predict delayed flights in R
+# Quickstart: Deploy an R Model as a web service

 **Applies to: Microsoft R Server 9.x**

 >[!NOTE]
-> This code can be run on Microsoft R Client if you connect remotely to R Server.
+> This code can also be run on Microsoft R Client if you connect remotely to R Server.

 ## Objective